Satsyxbt/Fenix/README.md

 |-- contracts/
     |-- bribes/
         |-- BribeFactoryUpgradeable.sol [Full]
-        |-- BribeUpgradeable.sol [Only changes and his effect on other parts]
+        |-- BribeUpgradeable.sol [Only changes and their effect on other parts]
     |-- gauges/
         |-- GaugeFactoryUpgradeable.sol [Full]
-        |-- GaugeUpgradeable.sol [Only changes and his effect on other parts]
+        |-- GaugeUpgradeable.sol [Only changes and their effect on other parts]
     |-- core/
         |-- Fenix.sol [Full]
         |-- MinterUpgradeable.sol [Full]
-        |-- VoterUpgradeable.sol [Only changes and his effect on other parts]
+        |-- VoterUpgradeable.sol [Only changes and their effect on other parts]
-        |-- VotingEscrowUpgradeable.sol [Only changes and his effect on other parts]
+        |-- VotingEscrowUpgradeable.sol [Only changes and their effect on other parts]
     |-- dexV2/
-        |-- Pair.sol [Only changes and his effect on other parts]
+        |-- Pair.sol [Only changes and their effect on other parts]
         |-- PairFactoryUpgradeable.sol [Full]
         |-- PairFees.sol [Full]
-        |-- RouterV2.sol [Only changes and his effect on other parts]
+        |-- RouterV2.sol [Only changes and their effect on other parts]
     |-- integration/
         |-- BlastERC20RebasingManage.sol [Full]
         |-- BlastGovernorSetup.sol [Full]